njwatson32/rt-expiration/draft-watson-oauth-refresh-token-expiration.md

         are "consent" and "credential".

-If the authorization server omits expiration time response fields to indicate indefinite validity, it MUST declare refresh_token_expiration_types in metadata to indicate to the client that it's aware of this spec.
+If the authorization server omits expiration time response fields to indicate indefinite validity, it MUST declare refresh_token_expiration_types in its metadata to indicate to the client that it's aware of this spec.

 # Security Considerations